DevExpress/dotnet-eud/reporting-for-web/articles/report-designer/shape-report-data/count-elements-and-values/count-the-number-of-records-in-a-report-or-group.md

 This document describes how to display the number or records in a report or group.

-1. Select the corresponding command in the **Actions** category and insert a [Report Header](../../introduction-to-banded-reports.md) or Footer to display the record count for the entire report.
+1. Select the corresponding command from the  and insert a [Report Header](../../introduction-to-banded-reports.md) or Footer to display the record count for the entire report.

 	![](../../../../images/eurd-web-shaping-insert-report-header.png)